Anderson Conceição

-Anderson Conceição Benedito (born 24 October 1989), known as Anderson Conceição, is a Brazilian footballer who plays as a centre back for Vasco da Gama.
+Anderson Conceição Benedito (born 24 October 1989), known as Anderson Conceição, is a Brazilian footballer who plays as a centre back for CRB.

 Career

 Conceição joined Tombense Futebol Clube in June 2011, but has spent the majority of his tenure on various loan spells at larger clubs.

 During the 2012-2013 season, Conceição played for La Liga's RCD Mallorca, appearing in 19 matches in all competitions including two matches in the Copa del Rey.

 In 2015, Conceição played for América Mineiro, where he appeared in 30 matches while helping the team achieve promotion to Série A for the 2016 season.

 Philadelphia Union

 On 13 January 2016, Conceição was loaned to the Philadelphia Union on a season-long loan.